Modelling the Spread of SARS-CoV2 and its variants. Comparison with Real Data. Relations that have to be Satisfied to Achieve the Total Regression of the SARS-CoV2 Infection: Modelling Descending Phase in Case of Disappearance of SARS-CoV2 Infection

 \section{Modelling Descending Phase in Case of Disappearance of SARS-CoV2 Infection}

 In Section~\ref{exp} we have modelled the descending phase on the basis of the law for the growth of a Malthusian population \cite{murray} (see Eq.~(\ref{In3}).
 This phase is characterised by the fact that the basic reproduction number $R_0$ in less than $1$.
-The full disappearance of the virus can be associated with the fact that the total number of cases $N$ (see Eq.~(\ref{6.4}) tends to reach a {\it plateau}.
+The full disappearance of the virus can be associated with the fact that the total number of cases $N$ (see Eq.~(\ref{6.4}) tends to reach a {\it plateau}\footnote{Notice that, in this case, $N$ is not constant since we do not assume that $N$ coincides with the total population of a country $N_{pop.}$.
+Hence $N_{pop.}-N$ may vary, with $N_{pop.}=const.$}.
 The objective of this Section is to determine the trend of the curve of {\it positive people} during the descending phase by assuming that the total number of cases reached a maximum value, corresponding to a plateau.
 This task is accomplished by taking into account the appropriate equations for the recovered people and the deceased people for COVID-19 provided by System~(\ref{6.1}).
 Since we have assumed that $N$ reached its maximum value, during the descent phase the number of infectious people over time must satisfy a conservation equation.
 This allows determining the time-evolution for the positive people.